The Hot Tub: Plot

 Kramer falls asleep in his new hot tub and the heat pump breaks, leaving him to spend the night in freezing cold water.
 As a result, his core temperature drops and he is constantly cold.
 While eating with Jerry, George and Kramer in the coffee shop, Jean-Paul hears George's rampant swearing and believes all Americans speak this way.
 Later, in Elaine's apartment, he calls her neighbor's baby a "bastard".
-He gets caught by the landlord, calls him a "son of a bitch" and gets thrown out, forcing him to spend the night with Jerry.
+He is caught by the landlord, calls him a "son of a bitch" and gets thrown out, forcing him to spend the night with Jerry.
 Jerry takes him to a hotel but gets into an argument with the desk attendant while attempting to place a wake-up call.
 Paranoid, Jerry insists they leave and brings Jean-Paul to his own apartment to sleep.
 Kramer buys a powerful heat pump to work his hot tub and raise his core temperature.
 Overnight the heat pump causes a power outage in Jerry's building and his alarm clocks fail to go off.
 Elaine spends the night looking for Jean-Paul, unaware he was thrown out.
 Her search for him in a dark, desolate neighborhood inspires her story for the Himalayan walking shoes.

 Jerry and Jean-Paul oversleep but Jerry gets him to the race in time.
 Jean-Paul is in first place as he nears the finish line.
 As he runs past Jerry, Kramer and Elaine he grabs a cup of hot tea from Kramer (who is still attempting to raise his core temperature), mistaking it for water, and scalds himself.